Gothic-Modding-Community/gmc/docs/zengin/tools/daedalus_tools/daedalus_language_server.md

 # Daedalus Language Server
 [Daedalus Language Server](https://github.com/Kirides/DaedalusLanguageServer) is a language server for Gothic's scripting language - Daedalus, created by [Kirides](https://github.com/kirides).
-However, it is mostly known as VSCode extension, that is in fact named [vscode-daedalus](https://github.com/kirides/vscode-daedalus).
+However, it is mostly known for a VSCode extension - [vscode-daedalus](https://github.com/kirides/vscode-daedalus).

 !!!
 Warning
     This article is focused on the vscode-daedalus extension, but since DLS uses [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) it could be implemented into other editors.